sec178/ppol5206_presapproval.github.io/index.md

 - Comments and posts about presidents (Obama, Trump, Biden)
 - Date range: 2009-2025

 Final data sets were compiled at the weekly (n=796) and daily level (n=5,885).
-The schema of the final data set was as follows (please note, this is an example):
+The schema of the final data set was as follows (note that this is an example):

 | Date       | Sentiment Score (Subreddit 1) | Sentiment Score (Subreddit 2) | ... | Approval Rate (%) |
 |------------|-------------------------------|-------------------------------|-----|--------------------|